 Holy Week is behind us.
-Maundy Thursday, Good Friday, Silent Saturday, Resurrection Sunday and then begins a regular week.
+Maundy Thursday, Good Friday, Silent Saturday, Resurrection Sunday and now we begin a regular week.
 What now?
 Do we leave Easter behind until next April?
 Is Jesus’ resurrection significant the other 51 weeks of the year?

-His resurrection is the essential unique crux of our faith.
+His resurrection is the crux of our faith.
 Without Jesus’ sacrificial death, resurrection and ascension our Christianity is only as valuable as another belief system.
 Without Jesus overcoming the grave we’d be striving to model our lives around a really good man.
+The burden of our sins, mistakes and regrets would continually hang heavy on us.

 I’m on a mission to live in euphoric awareness of The Resurrection the other 364 days.
 I don’t want to forget it this time.
-I want to recall what He has done to affect even my most intimate moments when I sit alone with my pain and fear.
+I want what He’s done to affect even my most intimate moments when I’m alone with my pain and fear.
 I don’t want to go into a normal Monday and Tuesday and forget how this historic event changes my life each day.

 I recently read portions of my old journals from the 1980’s.
 At the time, I was a single mom of two; a precocious five-year-old boy and a severely intellectually disabled two-year-old daughter.
 I had a job in one town as a pre-school teacher and a position as kindergarten and pre-school director in another town 30 minutes away.
 Here’s what I wrote: